Fayetteville-Manlius Central School District: Notable alumni

+Boundary

+The district is mostly in Onondaga County, where it includes portions of the towns of Manlius, DeWitt, and Pompey.
+Its boundary includes the villages of Fayetteville and Manlius.

+The district extends into Madison County, in sections of the towns of Fenner and Sullivan.

 Demographics

 As of the 2005–06 school year, there were 4771 students enrolled in the Fayetteville-Manlius Central School District, with an individual grade enrollment low of 301 students in grade three and a high of 421 in grade seven.
 The racial/ethnic makeup of the student population was 91.0% White, 1.9% Black or African American, 5.6% Asian or Pacific Islander, and 1.3% Hispanic.
 Approximately 1.2% of the population, or 58 students, demonstrated limited English proficiency.
 Only 0.9% of the student body qualified for a reduced lunch price, and 2.9% were eligible for a free lunch.

 There were 352 teachers employed in the school district, which calculates to a student to teacher ratio of approximately 13.55:1, though it is noted that the average ratio in eighth grade, and tenth grade core classes ranged from 19–25 students per teacher.